keymanapp/keyman/common/schemas/keyman-touch-layout/README.md

 : A boolean value, if `true`, then the base layout's key cap will be displayed in the top left of the key cap.
 Defaults to `false`.

-* `displayHint`
+* `defaultHint`

-: A string value, one of `"none"`, `"dot"`, or `"text"`.
-Defaults to `"dot"`.
-  Controls the display of the hint on the key cap:
+: A string value.
+Default is `"dot"`.
+Controls the display of the hint text on the key cap, which is shown at the top right of the key cap.

   * `"none"`: show no hint on the key cap.
-  * `"dot"`: show a dot on top-right of key cap if a longpress menu is available, default and only option for Keyman 15.0 and earlier.
+  * `"dot"`: show a dot on top-right of key cap if a longpress menu is available, default.
+Matches behavior for Keyman 15.0 and earlier.
+  * `"longpress"`: show the default longpress key cap, if it exists.
-  * `"text"`: show the text `hint` property if present, often on top-right of key cap.
+  * `"multitap"`: show the first multitap key cap, if it exists.
+  * `"flick"`: show the first flick key cap, selected in clockwise order, starting from North.
+  * `"flick-n"`: show the key cap from the North flick, if it exists.
+  * `"flick-ne"`: show the key cap from the North-East flick, if it exists.
+  * `"flick-e"`: show the key cap from the East flick, if it exists.
+  * `"flick-se"`: show the key cap from the South-East flick, if it exists.
+  * `"flick-s"`: show the key cap from the South flick, if it exists.
+  * `"flick-sw"`: show the key cap from the South-West flick, if it exists.
+  * `"flick-w"`: show the key cap from the West flick, if it exists.
+  * `"flick-nw"`: show the key cap from the North-West flick, if it exists.

   Introduced in Keyman 16.0.